 - humor (also humorous stories)

-and used more creative terms for difficult Subjects:
+I had to get creative for difficult Subjects:

-- For romance in a middle school library, I used dating and relationships.
+- For romance in a middle school library, I searched ‘dating’ and ‘relationships’.

 - For Scary, I did ‘horror’ and some of its alternatives, such as supernatural, paranormal, good & evil.